Key Takeaways

 It has specific versions for ‘restaurant’, ‘retail’ and ‘golf’.
 For the purposes of this article we’ll concentrate on the retail version.

-In contrast, Lightspeed is designed for brick-and-mortar businesses with complex inventory needs, such as multi-location retail stores and restaurants.
-It offers advanced inventory management, including vendor catalogues, purchase orders, and product variants.
-Lightspeed also provides industry-specific solutions, particularly for restaurants and hospitality, where Shopify POS lacks support.
+Lightspeed, by contrast, is designed for brick-and-mortar businesses with complex operational needs.
+It offers advanced inventory tools including vendor catalogues, purchase orders, and granular product variants.
+It also provides industry-specific solutions for restaurants, hospitality, and golf — areas where Shopify POS is less specialised.

 Shopify POS vs Lightspeed: A Detailed Comparison